pknichols/OMNIeDNA/README.md

 # OMNIeDNA Sampler

-## The modular eDNA sampler to maximize detection and minimize complexity
+## The modular, open-source eDNA sampler to maximize detection and minimize complexity

 ---